DJMare/express_RecreatingDatabase_Migration/README.md

 MYSQL WORKBENCH

-(20) Open database in mySql workbench to view columns in table:
+(20) Open database in mySql workbench to view columns in table.

 COMMAND PROMPT